2nd Guards Motor Rifle Division: From 1991

 The division has played a prominent role in two of the major political crises of recent Soviet and Russian history.
 In 1991, it was one of the divisions deployed in Moscow as part of the hardline coup attempt against the Soviet President Mikhail Gorbachev; however, it was a tank unit attached to the division that switched sides at the decisive point in the coup's course.
 Boris Yeltsin delivered a speech standing on top of tank no. 110, strengthening his own position significantly, both domestically and abroad.

 Two years later, the division once again came to Yeltsin's rescue, during the 1993 Russian constitutional crisis.
 The stand-off between the Russian Parliament and Yeltsin, against the backdrop of massive public demonstrations in Moscow against Yeltsin's government, had by 2 October brought Russia to the brink of civil war.
 Between 2 and 4 October, the army considered its position.
 By sunrise of the 4th, they had given their support to Yeltsin.
 That day, tanks from the Tamanskaya Division opened fire on the Parliament building, where the Parliament's supporters were barricaded.
 This episode consolidated Yeltsin's power; it was the deadliest street fighting in Moscow since 1917.

+Valery Evnevich commanded the Taman division during the events of October 3-4, 1993 in Moscow.
+Many media outlets claim that he personally supervised the actions of tank units that conducted targeted fire at the White House building.
+On October 7, 1993, Boris Yeltsin awarded him the title “Hero of the Russian Federation” for his participation in the storming of the White House.

 Around 1998-2000, the division numbered around 12,000 soldiers.

 Since then, the division has seen service in Chechnya: it is known to have contributed to the force that brought the republic back under Russian control in 1999 and 2000, during the Second Chechen War.
 A 'tactical group' from the 15th Guards Motor Rifle Regiment deployed to Chechnya in early 2000, serving in the south of the republic and the Argun Gorge after the end of major combat operations to maintain security.
 In 2004, it was visited by a delegation of foreign military attaches.
 The Kalininets base has also recently provided the venue for the Miss Russian Army contest.

 The division was located near Aprelevka, in the Moscow suburbs: its various subunits occupied a vast complex of buildings and sites to the north and northwest of the town.
 The two most important 'sub-bases' in the area are Kalininets and Kobyakovo.
 It was one of the Russian Army's 'constant readiness' divisions, meaning that it was required to have at least 80% manpower and 100% equipment strength at all times; it was thus intended to be readily deployable.